How to get to Vashon Island

 Drive slow, pay attention, and it’s always good to have your window down as the crew directs you onto the boat to where you should park.
 The boat is just 15 minutes.
 Enough time to enjoy a walk upstairs, grab a quick cup of coffee, a beer, wine, and a snack then back to your car as the crew directs you off the boat.

-Heading east on WA-160 E towards Bodle Rd SE follow through turning right to stay on WA-160 E heading towards the Southworth Ferry Terminal.
-At the end of WA-160 you will see the toll booth.
-The line on the Southworth side is usually pretty light, unlike the Fauntleroy side, so you will need to wait too long.
-Let the booth operator know you’re going to Vashon and not Seattle.
-The crew will direct you onto the ferry.
-Be sure to pay attention and drive with caution.
-It is recommended to have your window down and.or have your stereo volume low so that you can hear if the crew should need to yell at you.
+Heading east on WA-160 E towards Bodle Rd SE, continue straight, turning right to stay on WA-160 E as you head towards the Southworth Ferry Terminal.
+At the end of WA-160, you’ll encounter the toll booth.
+Typically, the lines on the Southworth side are relatively light compared to the Fauntleroy side, so you won’t have to wait too long.
+Inform the booth operator that you’re headed to Vashon, not Seattle, to ensure you’re directed to the correct ferry.
+The crew will then guide you onto the ferry.
+It’s important to drive with caution and remain attentive, keeping your window down or your stereo volume low is advisable so you can hear any instructions the crew might need to communicate.

 Heading Northwest of WA-16 take exit 3 for 6th Ave toward WA-163 N/Ruston.
 Continue onto Bantz and then turn right onto Pearl St heading North.